JerkyTreats/dns/README.md

 ```http
 GET /health
 ```
-Returns the health status of the API, CoreDNS services, and certificate information.
+Returns the health status of the API and CoreDNS services.
+If TLS is enabled, it also includes details about the current SSL certificate, such as its expiration date.

 ### Add DNS Record
 ```http